MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/network-atc.md

     Note the status parameter that shows Provisioning, Validating, Success, Failure.

-1. Status should display success, which should take a few minutes at most.
-If this has not occurred or if you see an failure for the Status parameter, check the event viewer for issues.
+1. Status should display success in a few minutes.
+If this doesn't occur or you see a Status parameter failure, check the event viewer for issues.

     ```powershell
     Get-NetIntentStatus -ClusterName HCI01 -Name Cluster_ComputeStorage
     ```

 1. Check that the configuration has been applied to all cluster nodes.
 For this example, check that the VMSwitch was deployed on each node in the cluster and that host virtual NICs were created for storage.
-For more validation examples, see [Network ATC demo](https://youtu.be/Z8UO6EGnh0k).
+For more validation examples, see the [Network ATC demo](https://youtu.be/Z8UO6EGnh0k).

     ```powershell
     Get-VMSwitch -CimSession (Get-ClusterNode).Name | Select Name, ComputerName
     ```

 > [!NOTE]
-> At this time, Network ATC does not configure IP Addresses for any of its managed adapters.
+> At this time, Network ATC does not configure IP addresses for any of its managed adapters.
 Once `Get-NetIntentStatus` reports status completed, you should add IP addresses to the adapters.

 ### Task 3: Add a new node to the cluster